swsamleo/wei_shao.github.io/_pages/about.md

 I am senior reseaarch scientist working at Data61, CSIRO.
 Before, I was engaged as an IWY (Impossible Without You) Research Scientist at [CSIRO Data61](https://research.csiro.au/cybersecurity-quantum-systems/people/staff/).
-Meanwhile, I am an adjunct lecturer at UNSW, visiting researcher at UC Davis and adjunct fellow at RMIT University.
+Meanwhile, I am an adjunct lecturer at UNSW, visiting researcher at UC Davis and adjunct senior fellow at RMIT University.
 Previously, I held a position as a Postdoctoral Researcher at UC Davis, under the mentorship of IEEE Fellow [Junshan Zhang](https://scholar.google.com/citations?user=UtAdFs8AAAAJ&hl=en), following a similar stint at Arizona State University.

 I obtained my PhD under the supervision of Prof [Flora Salim](https://www.unsw.edu.au/staff/flora-salim) and Dr Jeffrey Chan, where I focused on spatio-temporal data mining and smart cities.
 Before that, I obtained my master's degree from the University of Hong Kong with distinction honor.

 ### Research Interest
-AI-Cybersecurity, Graph neural networks, Spatio-temporal data mining, Reinforcement learning application, Large Language Model application and the Internet of Things (IoT).
+AI4Cyber, AI-security, Spatio-temporal data mining, Reinforcement learning application, Internet of Things (IoT).

 <span style="color:red"> News!</span>
 ======
+* 1/26: I am hornored to be selected as SPC at IJCAI2026.
+* 11/25: I received a kick-start program grant to collaborate with Cyberoo.AI on exploring AI techniques for detecting phishing and brand abuse.
+* 11/25: I am honored to be appointed as Adjunct Senior Fellow in the School of Computing Technologies, RMIT University.
 * 7/25: I am promoted to the senior research scientist at data61, CSIRO.
 * 9/24: I am honored to be the Best Paper Reviewer for SIGKDD conference!
 * 5/24: Our paper has been accepted by SIGKDD Conference on Knowledge Discovery and Data Mining (ACM SIGKDD, CCF A. Core A*).
 This paper first time introduce multi-objective reinforcement learning on spatio-temporal early prediction problem.
 * 4/24: Our paper has been accepted by IEEE Transactions on Mobile Computing (IEEE TMC, CCF A, Core A*)!
 This paper first time introduce the fairness into autonomous driving safety.
 * 3/24: Our paper about discussing the robustness of the fairness has been accepted by Data Mining and Knowledge Discovery  (IF=4.8, Q1, Core A, CCF B)
-* 3/24: Our fairness paper has been accepted by GECCO (Core A).
-* 3/24: Our survey paper (IoT security) has been accepted by IEEE Internet of Things Journal.
 * 1/24: Our paper about parking avaiablity prediction has been accepted by PMC.
 * 12/23: I was awarded a grant from the **AWS** and **RMIT University**, aiming to significantly advance cybersecurity in network infrastructures (Principal Investigator).
 * 9/23: Our paper is accepted by ICDM (Core A*, CCF B)